 As we consider the effects of this memo, we must circle back for a moment to the earlier discussion on the Durbin Amendment.
 Keep in mind there is no statement in the Durbin Amendment indicating the Acquirer or ISO is protected from the card brands.
 As a company offering payment processing services to merchants, a contractual relationship exists between your company and the card brands.
-This contract includes reference to the Visa Core rules and your agreement to follow them.
+This contract includes reference to the Visa Core rules and your agreement, not only to follow those rules but to ensure that your merchants are following them as well.